 Prompted sentences shall be selected in order to provide as much phoneme variation as possible.
 Some phonemes are naturally more common in occurrence than others, and it is expected that some phonemes, such as /ZH/, will be more difficult to obtain.
 For these phonemes, the number of bases is allowed to be smaller.

---Include table/graph on phoneme occurrence rates—

 Regardless of whether the free-speech or prompted method is used, the recording shall then be passed through an ASR algorithm for phoneme-level recognition [46].
 The phoneme set to be used is the CMUDICT [47], based on the ARPAbet.

 Once phonemes have been identified and synchronised with speech, samples can then be drawn.
 Samples are to be drawn randomly from within the bounds of the phoneme, i.e., not all from the beginning or the end of the phoneme.
 This is to prevent bias, and to ensure a strong model.
 The actual number of samples drawn is subject to the test parameters and will be varied.
 The drawn samples are then concatenated to form the spectral component matrix.